Spilt Milk (and hard honey)

 Manuha‘apai Vaeatangitau, 'Tupu’anga ‘o e Leitī', 2022.

-“The land of milk and honey”, originally a biblical phrase, was used in the 1960s and ‘70s to describe Aotearoa and Australia as lands of abundance for Pasifika people who migrated from their homelands.
-The reality however was much different to the empty promises offered with Pasifika communities still feeling the effects over thirty years later.
+“The land of milk and honey”, originally a biblical phrase, was used in the 1960s and ‘70s to describe Aotearoa and Australia as lands of abundance for the Pasifika people who had migrated from their homelands.
+The reality however, differed greatly from the empty promises that were offered, with many Pasifika communities still feeling the effects almost thirty years later.

-The artists of Spilt Milk (and hard honey) not afraid of who they are, rather than struggle with feelings of being ‘less than’ they embrace their culture and connections to firmly state that Pasifika people will persevere no matter what history tells us.
+Spilt Milk (and hard honey) takes this phase as a challenge, inviting seven artists of Pasifika heritage whose practices have been cultivated in these ‘abundant’ lands.
+These artists are not afraid of who they are.
+They embrace their culture and connections to firmly state that Pasifika people will persevere no matter what history tells us.

 Guest curated by Talia Smith.